Scroll down to find information on the following:

 Historical records indicate that this church holds the honour of having, in 1856, initiated the movement which eventually resulted in the formation of the present Baptist Union of Victoria.

 The Baptist World Alliance (BWA) is the international association of Baptist churches and unions.
 Similar to the Baptist Union of Victoria, it does no exert power over its member bodies, but exists as a voluntary association for the mutual benefit of all.
 The BWA holds a huge international gathering known as a Congress every five years.
 It was held in Melbourne in 2000.
 The most recent one was held in Durban, South Africa, in July 2015.
 The BWA also has a number of study commissions which meet every year in different parts of the world.
 Our pastor, Nathan Nettleton, is a serving member of the BWA Study Commission on Worship and Spirituality.

-The most senior leaders of the BWA are the President, Ngwedla Paul Msiza of South Africa, and the General Secretary, Neville Callam of Jamaica.
-The General Secretary, Neville Callam, visited our church in October 2012, and the sermon he preached on that occasion can be found here.
+The most senior leaders of the BWA are the President, Ngwedla Paul Msiza of South Africa, and the General Secretary, Elijah Brown of the USA.
+The previous General Secretary, Neville Callam, visited our church in October 2012, and the sermon he preached on that occasion can be found here.
 You can also read what he wrote about his visit on his blog here.

-Whitley College is the Baptist College of Victoria, and it has two parts – a theological teaching college and a residential college for 130 students of Melbourne University.
-Whitley exists to equip men and women for leadership and service in Church and Society.
+Whitley College is the Baptist theological teaching college of Victoria.
+It exists to equip men and women for leadership and service in Church and Society.

 Whitley’s theological teaching college is able to offer degree, diploma and postgraduate studies designed to equip people for a career of Christian service or to prepare them for lay ministry in various situations.

 Courses are offered in theology, biblical studies, church history, pastoral care, mission and evangelism and are taught by a team of quality teachers.